openharmony/docs/en/application-dev/reference/apis/js-apis-treemap.md

 **[HashMap](js-apis-treemap.md)** is faster in accessing data than **TreeMap**, because the former accesses data based on the hash code of the key, whereas the latter stores and accesses the keys in sorted order.

 Recommended use case: Use **TreeMap** when you need to store KV pairs in sorted order.

+> **NOTE**
+>
+> The initial APIs of this module are supported since API version 8.
+Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import